cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 As shown by {{ABHKLR20}}, key-compromise impersonation attacks are generally possible on HPKE because KEM ciphertexts are not bound to HPKE messages.
-An adversary who knows a recipients private key, can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
+An adversary who knows a recipient's private key can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
 Importantly, this is possible even with a KEM that is resistant to key-compromise impersonation attacks.
 As a